-ImpactAlpha, November 15 — Annapolis, Maryland-based Bioenergy Devco uses anaerobic digestion to produce renewable natural gas and sustainable fertilizer for plants while sequestering the methane and carbon.
+ImpactAlpha, November 15 — Annapolis, Md.-based Bioenergy Devco uses anaerobic digestion to produce renewable natural gas and sustainable fertilizer for plants while sequestering the methane and carbon.

 The process uses microbes in oxygen-less tanks to break down organic materials such as food and animal waste.
 Bioenergy manages 240 anaerobic digesters in 140 facilities, mostly in Europe.